 If you do not have a gifted child at home, why are you so dismissive of the experiences of the families who do?
 It’s no skin off your nose.
 Why is it necessary to belittle and demean parents and children who are struggling with wiring that is significantly different from the status quo?
 Do you feel better about yourself when you do?
 Is it a way to feel superior to those you quietly believe are superior to you?
 Knock ’em down a peg, cut those tall poppies down?
 My family and I are superior to no one, we are just different.

 It’s not as though gifted programs in schools are sucking away precious resources.
 Last I checked (five minutes ago) there is no federal mandate for gifted education, so it gets bumped down to the states and school districts to fund.
 More often than not it’s not funded at all.
 My home state of Illinois has zero dollars allocated to gifted ed.
 No identification or services mandate, no required training for teachers, no budget, no policies, no nuttin’.
 Does that seem right to you?
 That the needs of children…and I am talking about children here, not their parents who are too often seen as humblebragging…who are wired differently and require academic accommodations different from the norm, are left to the whims of a local school district?
-Would it be ok with you if it were developmentally delayed children?
+Would it be ok with you if it were developmentally or intellectually delayed children?
 Because we’re talking about the mirror images of the bell curve here.
 Kids on the far right of the curve require academic interventions every bit as intense and personal as those on the other side.
 Yes, really.

 Or are you afraid that you’ll have to teach your own children that everyone is wired differently?
 Yes, we as humanity have so much in common, but take a long, hard look.
 Deep down you also know that we as humanity have inherent differences that are not attributable to hard work, mindset, and grit.
 How does cutting down my tall poppy make parenting yours easier?